anishathalye/hubot-group/README.md

 hubot-group is pretty intuitive to use.
 Run the help command (`{botname} help group`) in your chat to see help documentation.

+* Use `@bot login $group` to log yourself into that group.
+You may have to omit automatically added @ prefixed to the group name (for now).
+* Use `@bot logout` to log yourself out of all groups, or `@bot logout $group` to logout of a specific one.

 ## Tips

 * You can add groups to other groups by referring to a group as `&groupname`.
   For example, you can create a `frontend` group that contains a bunch of members, and then you can create a `dev` group that includes `&frontend`.
+* For slack, the groups this creats exist outside of slack.
+I suggest creating the same named slack group (with no users actually in it!) for   autocompletion purposes.

 ## Access from other scripts